mne-tools/mne-python/doc/source/manual/matlab.rst

 The toolbox is located at ``$MNE_ROOT/share/matlab`` .
 The names of the MNE Matlab toolbox functions begin either with mne_ or with fiff_ .
-When you source the mne_setup script as described in Section 2.4 on of the following actions takes place:
+When you source the mne_setup script as described in :ref:`CIHCDHGI`, one of the following actions takes place:

 - If you do not have the Matlab startup.m